Loading [MathJax]/jax/output/HTML-CSS/jax.js

 One more time, it gets dispersed.
 To make things clear, I even displayed a standard deviation line of the winnings.
 It’s proportional to the square root of a number of hands.
 The equation for standard deviation is equal to

-In our case, K is equal to 10.1 For example, if your standard deviation is 85bbs/100hands, the value of K would be 8.5.
+In our case, K is equal to 10.Where do we get 10?
+The standard deviation should be 100 per 100 hands.
+So just insert this in equation you get.
+100 = K*sqrt(100).
+K should be 10.
+K also represents standard deviation for 1 hand.
+For example, if your standard deviation is 85bbs/100hands, the value of K would be 8.5.
 You can actually calculate a few interesting and useful information from the equation above.
 You can see that any fixed hand sample has the same standard deviation no matter where on the graph it is located.

 Those results are somewhat hard to understand at first sight so let’s bring a few examples, which make ‘logical’ sense: